-What is a good age to start the martial arts?
+What is a good age to start martial arts?

 How often do I need to attend classes?

-Students progress at their own pace, according to their own abilities, and are encouraged to attend as often as their schedule allows.
+All students progress at their own pace, according to their own abilities, and are encouraged to attend as often as their schedule allows.
 We do ask for twice a week for color belt students and three times a week for DBN’s and Black Belt students.
-We offer an unlimited class schedule 6 days a week and private lessons are also available for reviewing curriculum and preparing for tests and tournament.
+We offer an unlimited class schedule 7 days a week and private lessons are also available for reviewing curriculum and preparing for tests and tournament.

 Why are the uniforms black?